-The payment industry is replete with confusing terms, acronyms, and concepts.
-Keeping up with them can be challenging for aspiring merchants looking to set up card payment processing.
-If you’re the one who needs to know what role ISOs and MSPs play in the payment industry and how to become a registered ISO/MSP, this article is here for you.
+Navigating the payment industry can be daunting for aspiring merchants, as it’s rife with bewildering jargon, acronyms, and complex concepts.
+Keeping up with them can be a challenge, particularly when it comes to setting up card payment processing.
+If you’re the one who needs to know more about what ISO and MSP are and their significance in the payments industry, you've come to the right place.
 Let’s cut to the chase.

-Let’s clarify the ISO MSP definition.
 Understanding the business needs of each merchant is a near-impossible task for card associations and banks since they specialise in finance, not an online business.
-To reach more clients and find an approach to them faster, acquiring banks rely on ISOs (Independent Sales Organisations) — third-party companies or individuals that have partnerships with Card Association member banks and provide merchants with payment processing services on their behalf.
+To reach more clients and find an approach to them faster, acquiring banks rely on ISO/MSPs.

 ISO/MSP functions and services